Video Game: Street Fighter II

 - Hyper Street Fighter II: The Anniversary Edition (2004) - A re-release of Super Turbo that includes the character rosters from all five arcade editions of the series (for example: if a player had ever dreamed of fighting a Super Turbo Ken with a Champion Edition Guile, they were now free to do so).

-- Super Street Fighter II Turbo HD Remix (2008) - A remake of Super Turbo released on Xbox Live and the PlayStation Network.
+- Super Street Fighter II Turbo HD Remix (2008) - A remake of Super Turbo released as a digital download on Xbox 360 and the PlayStation 3.
 Holds the longest title in the series.
 Developed by Backbone Entertainment, this remake features rebalanced/tweaked characters, high definition sprites, all new character and stage artwork (courtesy of UDON Comics), online play, widescreen support, and a brand-new soundtrack created by OverClocked ReMix.
 Never officially released in Japan, as it was made and developed specifically for the west.

 Tropes Distinct To, Or Introduced In, This Game: